anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 (Discovery can also be based upon {{RFC8995}} section 4.1).
 For service discovery via DNS-SD {{RFC6763}}, this document specifies the service names in {{dns-sd-spec}}.
 The Pledge initiates its request as if the Join Proxy is the intended Registrar.
 The Join Proxy receives the message at a discoverable join-port.
 The Join Proxy constructs an IP packet by copying the DTLS payload from the message received from the Pledge, and provides source and destination addresses to forward the message to the intended Registrar.
-The Join Proxy maintains a 4-tuple array to translate the DTLS messages received from the Registrar and forward it back to the Pledge.
+The Join Proxy maintains a 4-tuple array to translate the DTLS messages received from the Registrar and forwards it back to the Pledge.

 In {{fig-statefull2}} the various steps of the message flow are shown, with 5684 being the standard coaps port: